Psychtoolbox-3/psychtoolbox-3.github.com/docs/MinExpEntStair.md

 Another option would be to load a non-uniform prior on the space of
 possible location/mean/PSE and dispersion/slope parameters (known as mu
-and sigma respectively for a cumulative Gaussian - see option
+and sigma respectively for a cumulative Gaussian - see the loadprior
-'loadprior').
-Probe sampling will then stay reasonable in early trials
+method).
+Probe sampling will then stay reasonable in early trials even if
-even if there were a couple bad responses.
-But this strategy is not as
+there were a couple bad responses.
+But this strategy is not as robust as
-robust as using a random subset -- bad trials will continue to have an
+using a random subset -- bad trials will continue to have an effect
-effect throughout.
+throughout.

 In absence of anything to base the optimal probe value on, the first
 probe is chosen randomly from the set of possible probes.
 When a prior